VosDeMens/Toki-Musi/resources/guide_text.md

 - To indicate a trill down, we add `*`: `0:4*`\$.
 - To indicate silence, we can use `r` instead of a number, although I didn't end up including this in a lot of words.

 Try it yourself!
 (I didn't plan to include this feature, so I didn't create logic to check whether a notes string is formatted correctly.
-Have fun breaking the synthesizer and getting weird unhandled exceptions.)
+Have fun breaking the synthesiser and getting weird unhandled exceptions.)
 \$\$

 ## ✨ Word modifications